-Best Levels for Copper
+Best Levels For Copper In Stardew Valley

 The best levels for copper in Stardew Valley are between levels 2-39.
 Here you will find three copper rocks every ten floors.
 You can slim it down further by heading to levels 30-39, where you will find eight copper rocks clumped together every eight floors.
 Floors 30 to 39 are also known as dark floors as the danger level increases and the risk gets higher.

-A Copper Bar can be created by smelting Copper ore in a Furnace.
+- Smelting: A Copper Bar can be created by smelting Copper ore in a Furnace.
 Five copper and one coal are required to complete this process.

-Crafting is profitable if done right.
+- Crafting: Crafting is profitable if done right.
 Cherry bombs, Furnace, Flute, and Drum can be crafted with Copper.

-Use Copper in the spool of the sewing machine to create a dye-able turtleneck sweater.
+- Tailoring: Use Copper in the spool of the sewing machine to create a dye-able turtleneck sweater.

-Giving back to the people in the community is great and all, but it all comes falling down when you realize that they themselves don’t want it.
+- Gifting: Giving back to the people in the community is great and all, but it all comes falling down when you realize that they themselves don’t want it.
 Yes, Copper is one of the only things that NPCs hate.
 So, it’s better to avoid giving them the present they hate.

-Tips To Get More Copper in Stardew Valley
+Tips To Get More Copper

 We have mentioned pretty much everything that you’ll need in your conquest to obtain Copper in Stardew Valley, but some things only come with experience.
 Players learn these tips as they play the game, but this is an excellent opportunity for newcomers to learn early and start better than others.